mdneuzerling/mdneuzerling.com/content/post/2021-08-04-overengineering-an-environment-sensor-with-kubernetes-and-prometheus/index.md

 images: ["/img/environment.png"]
 ---

-One of the joys of keeping a personal blog is that you don't have to justify anything.
+One of the joys of keeping a personal blog is that I don't have to justify a post.
 If I want to hook up 4 Raspberry Pis into a Kubernetes cluster just to monitor the humidity of my living room, then I can.

 And it's pretty cool to open up a browser and go to `starfleet:30001` to see this: